abstractacres/abstractacres.github.io/_posts/2023-12-29-iPad-Air-4-Repair-Documentation.md

 I was nervous about potentially damaging, with heat or mechanically, the

-- the ribbon cambles
+- the ribbon cables
 - dispay edge
 - light sensors
 - camera module

 that sit milimeters away from the edge.

-D also set aside a camera camera grommet.
+D also set aside a camera grommet.

+**Step 2:** Remove the screws securing the battery connector to the logic board and screws securing the display and digitizer cables.

+**Step 3:** Remove brackets

-**Step 2:**
+**Step 4:** Remove screen

+**Step 5:** Remove remaining adhesive with isopropyl alchohol

 ### Conclusion